Alappuzha Waterfalls: 14 Most Picturesque Waterfalls You Need To Visit At Least Once

 Major Attractions: Gentle cascade, historical sites, lush plantations.

-Suggested Read: Shopping In Alleppey
+Suggested Read: Top Places To Visit In Alleppey

 10. Meenmutty Waterfalls